d-floe/quartzv4/content/keebs/21_Sharkeneko-60.md

 ![[21_Sharkeneko-60-2.png]]
 > Brass weight with keycult/2 style aluminum backplate

-Ultimately, due to manufacturing restrictions of 1mm minimum thickness, I ended up settling for the first design, and after much deliberation, I decided to go with a PVD finish instead of sand-blasted brass, this would ultimately prove to be a blunder (or perhaps a blessing in disguise?).
+Ultimately, due to manufacturing restrictions of 1mm minimum thickness, I ended up settling for the first design, and after much deliberation, I decided to go with a PVD finish instead of sand-blasted brass.
+This would ultimately prove to be a blunder (or perhaps a blessing in disguise?).

 ![[sharkeneko-concept.gif]]